 GradWeek Frequently Asked Questions

 Absolutely.
-GradWeek has local Event Coordinators who are happy to conduct an informative parent information meeting for the group.
+GradWeek has local Event Coordinators who are happy to conduct an informative parent meeting for the group.
 We appreciate that you may have questions and concerns, and we want to provide you with all the necessary information regarding our trips.
 To schedule a group or parent meeting, contact the on-campus organizer and have them set up the meeting with their local Event Coordinators.
 Adults/parents interested in being a part of a GradWeek trip informational meeting, please click here: Parent Travel Request

 Co-ed roommate arrangements are highly discouraged and generally not allowed.
 Exceptions may be made only under special circumstances.
 If a co-ed room is requested, GradWeek will notify parents/guardians by emailed invoice regarding their traveler’s room assignment.
 Parents/Guardians will have 72 business hours to respond if they do not approve of their traveler’s roommate choice.
 Parental Consent for Travelers: Parental consent is required for all travelers, no matter their age, even if they are 18 at the time of rooming or travel.

-If one parent does not approve of the assigned roommate(s).
-In that case, the co-ed traveler(s) will be removed from the room, and the traveler and their original roommates will be held responsible for any additional hotel occupancy fees caused by the change.
+If even one parent does not approve of the assigned roommate(s), then that traveler will be removed from the room, and all travelers involved (their original roommates) will be held responsible for any additional hotel occupancy fees caused by the change.
 Next Step for a Removed Traveler: The removed traveler is responsible for informing GradWeek of other rooms within their group that have space and are willing to accept them.
-If they do not provide the new roommate(s)’ approval in writing, GradWeek will randomly assign them to a single-occupancy room, which will incur additional hotel fees.
+If they do not provide the new roommate(s)’ approval in writing, GradWeek will randomly assign them to a single occupancy room, which will incur additional hotel fees.

-Flight dates are scheduled based on your group’s confirmed graduation date.
-While GradWeek aims to make travel as convenient as possible, specific departure airports are determined by airline availability and group logistics, and may not always align with each traveler’s preference.
+GradWeek’s Air Department books flights based on the best available options for your group and destination.
+All flights are secured through commercial airlines and typically fall under standard/coach or basic economy fare categories—this will be indicated on your e-ticket/itinerary.
+We work with a range of major scheduled carriers, including (but not limited to) United Airlines, American Airlines, Alaska Airlines, Hawaiian Airlines, Southwest Airlines, Delta, and JetBlue, etc. Flight dates are scheduled based on your group’s confirmed graduation date.
+While GradWeek aims to make travel as convenient as possible, specific departure airports are determined by airline availability and group logistics and may not always align with each traveler’s preference.
 Unfortunately, we’re unable to make changes to departure airports or times due to these limitations.
-Please note that all flight details provided before departure are tentative and subject to change.
+Please note: all flight details provided before departure are tentative and subject to change.
 GradWeek will only rebook a group flight if absolutely necessary.
 To stay informed, each traveler is strongly encouraged to verify both outbound and return flight times directly with their assigned airline before traveling, as schedule changes may occur at any time.

+We understand that sports events or other commitments may overlap with your Grad Trip dates.
+Please note: trip dates remain tentative until mid-March to early April of the travel year.
 If you feel your activities may cause a potential date conflict, we strongly recommend looking into a separate Cancel For Any Reason (CFAR) travel insurance policy to give you more flexibility to help protect your travel investment.
 Important: CFAR insurance is not offered or available through GradWeek and cannot be added to any existing travel insurance already included in your trip package.
 You will need to research third-party providers that offer this specific type of coverage.
+Additionally, if your e-ticket/itinerary has not yet been added to your online traveler account, you may ask about switching to a Hotel-Only package (excludes flights). *This package option is available for a limited time only.

 Yes.
 GradWeek trip packages include a Travel Protection Plan provided by Cultural Insurance Services International (CISI).
 This plan offers medical benefits as well as travel protection, which may help cover costs if you need to cancel for unforeseen medical reasons a few weeks before your trip, or due to the death of an immediate family member shortly before departure.
 The plan also includes limited coverage for trip cancellation or interruption, baggage loss, significant delays, and more.
-A complete description of benefits is available in the pamphlet on the GradWeek website under “About Us” > “Resources.”
+A complete description of benefits is available in the pamphlet on the GradWeek website under “About Us” > “Resources”.
 In the event you need to initiate a claim, you must first cancel your trip in writing through GradWeek.
 Insurance protection does not go into effect until the trip is paid in full, and refunds can no longer be offered.

 Signing up early secures your spot on the trip, which is important because space is limited and fills up quickly.
 It also gives you priority for hotel options, the lowest available prices, and more time to make manageable monthly payments.
 Plus, there are often exclusive perks only offered for early sign-ups.
 The sooner you register, the more time you have to pay, making it easier to handle the final balance.

 If you register late in the year before travel for a GradWeek trip, you might be placed on a Waitlist.
-This happens when airline (or bus) or hotel spaces are full.
+This happens when airline (or bus), or hotel spaces are full.
 A non-refundable, non-transferable deposit is required to join the Waitlist when registering.
 However, if you register one month before the Final Payment Date, you’ll need to pay in full plus a late fee.
-Please note that monthly payments are required to remain on the Waitlist if you registered during the deposit period.
-This ensures your spot on the Waitlist as we work to secure additional trip space.
+Please note: monthly payments are required to remain on the Waitlist if you registered during the deposit period.
+This ensures your spot on the Waitlist as we work to secure additional space.
 The Waitlist availability can change quickly—from overnight to up to 3 weeks.
 It’s your choice whether to stay on the Waitlist or cancel for a refund, but we encourage you to stay on as long as possible.
-If a spot does not open up, we will refund all payments made toward adding to the Waitlist.
+If a spot does not open up, we will refund all payments made toward the Waitlist.
 GradWeek will notify you by email (or text) if a spot or alternate options become available, or if we must remove you from the Waitlist due to limited availability.
 Be sure to provide a valid email address and phone number you check often, so you don’t miss any important updates.
 If we’re able to move you from the Waitlist to Active trip status, GradWeek will send you an “Active on the Trip” confirmation invoice notice.
-Please note that insurance coverage may not apply to travelers who register within three weeks of their travel date.
+Please note: insurance coverage may not apply to travelers who register within three weeks of their travel date.

 To register for a GradWeek trip, please visit our homepage at www.gradweek.com, then click “BOOK NOW” at the top of the screen.